Kirirou/dimension-level-weather/README.md

 ## Features

 - Weather state (clear/rain/thunder) per dimension
-- Rain particles and fire extinguishing work correctly in Nether and End
+- Rain particles render correctly in any dimension
+- Fire is extinguished by rain, including in the Nether and End
+- Crops are watered and cauldrons fill during rain, just like in the overworld
+- Snow falls instead of rain in cold biomes if the biome temperature supports it
+- Thunder enables Channeling enchantment and damages Endermen
+- Riptide works during rain or thunder in any dimension
 - Per-dimension control over whether weather and time advance naturally
 - Per-dimension infiniburn, fast lava, and water evaporation rules
 - All settings persist across server restarts